AndrewJBateman/ionic-angular-world-data/README.md

 * **TODO** add menu close function.
 * **TODO** search bar in header to search for country from list.

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
-Clicking on a country list item will route to a country detail page.
+Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content).
-**TODO:** Include search bar at top. footer: link to search??

-* **Country Detail page:** ion-list displays country details from API.
-Tab bar at bottom has links to more info, map and add to favourites.
-* **TODO** add code so Map button will route to a (Google) Map view of the country.
+**TODO:** Add filter in API fetch pipe method to separte out each region into its own array - saves http calls.
+Correct error message with name.
+Stop scroll when user reached the bottom.
+Include search bar at top. footer: link to search?
+Add floating button to add to favourites?
+Add code so Map button will route to a (Google) Map view of the country.

-* **Search** Header done.
+* **Search** Change function or remove.
+Header done.

-* **Favourites** Add code to store favourites.
+* **Favourites** Add code to store favourites?

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
 Header includes popover with links to Author Website, Github Repo and a Contact Page.
 **TODO:** add popover links, including contact page with thumbnail image.